-A total of 79 patients who had had semen analysis in our assisted reproduction center and had later had positive SARS-CoV-2 PCR tests were identified.
-These patients were contacted by telephone, and 46 patients who had had no treatment for infertility attended our center to provide sperm samples.
-The data for 46 patients who had had semen parameters investigated before SARS-CoV-2 were recorded.
+A total of 79 patients who had semen analysis in our assisted reproduction center and later had positive SARS-CoV-2 PCR tests were identified.
+These patients were contacted by telephone, and 46 patients who had no treatment for infertility attended our center to provide sperm samples.
+The data for these 46 patients were recorded.
 Of these patients, five were excluded from the study: two had azoospermia and three had undergone genital operations.
-Therefore 41 patients were included in the study.
-Semen analysis was performed in seven of these patients for varicocele, 25 for primary infertility, and nine for secondary infertility.
+Therefore, a total of 41 patients were included in the final study.

+Semen analysis was originally performed in seven of these patients for varicocele, 25 for primary infertility, and nine for secondary infertility.
 The mean age of the patients was 31.29±5.95 years.
-One patient had hypertension, one had asthma and no others had comorbid diseases.
+One patient had hypertension, one had asthma; all others had no comorbid diseases.
 Only two patients had moderate infection, while 39 had mild infection.
-The onset of symptoms was an average of 4.03 ± 1.48 (2-7) days before the PCR test, and the symptoms lasted an average of 7.22±1.96 (5-12) days.
-All the patients stated that they had had fever at least once, and no patient reported a fever above 38.5 degrees, except for two hospitalized patients.
-These two patients had fevers of up to 39.5 degrees.
-After their diagnoses, all patients received 40 tablets of favipiravir (200mg favicovir in one tablet) for five days, along with vitamin C and parol treatment if necessary.
+The onset of symptoms was an average of 4.03±1.48 (2-7) days before the PCR test, and the symptoms lasted an average of 7.22±1.96 (5-12) days.
+All patients stated they had fever at least once, and no patient reported a fever above 38.5 degrees, except for two hospitalized patients, who had fever of up to 39.5 degrees.
+After their diagnosis, all patients received 40 tablets of favipiravir (200 mg favicovir/ tablet) for five days, along with vitamin C and parol treatment if necessary.
 The mean duration from the first semen analysis to the PCR test was 7.74±3.03 months.
 The mean duration between the PCR test and later semen analysis was 2.35±1.35 months.
 Table 1 shows the demographic characteristics of the patients.

 The median sperm concentrations for the patients before and after SARS-CoV-2 infection were 24 mil/ml and 13 mil/ml, respectively (p<0.001).
-The normal morphology percentage before SARS-CoV-2 infection was 3.16±0.92, while it was 2.44±1.04 after infection (p:0.011).
+The normal morphology percentage before SARS-CoV-2 infection was 3.16±0.92, while it was 2.44±1.04 after infection (p=0.011).
 Table 2 provides the semen parameters for patients before and after SARS-CoV-2 infection, with 13 patients having oligospermia before SARS-CoV-2 infection and 18 having oligospermia after infection.
-In 26 patients, the period from the time of infection to the second semen analysis was over 70 days, while this period was less than 70 days in the other 15 patients.
-The patients were also separated into groups of 26 and 15 and the changes in the semen parameters are shown in Table 2.
-In the semen analysis performed after infection in both patient groups, a significant decrease was detected in the sperm concentrations and total sperm counts.
-In addition, a significant decrease was found in the normal morphology percentages in the group for whom the time of infection to that of the second semen analysis was less than 70 days.